nicozanf/EmailRelay/README.md

 where 2.3 is the EmailRelay source version on https://sourceforge.net/p/emailrelay/wiki/Home/  and the -0 is my build version tag.

-## Docker image usage
+## Docker image usage example

+This example is for use as an SMTP proxy on LibreElec on Rpi (I have an old appliance that can only use port 25/TCP, and its use has recently been denied by my ISP).

-1. Create a folder on the host for persistent data - for example on LibreElec on Rpi use `/storage/.config/dockers/emailrelay/config`.
+1. Create a folder on the host for persistent data - for example on  use `/storage/.config/dockers/emailrelay/config`.
+On a full Linux OS, it's better to use something like `/opt/appdata/emailrelay/config`.
-2. on that folder create two configuration files `emailrelay.conf`  and `emailrelay.auth` (use the files in this repository and adapt them for your needs)
+2. on that folder create two configuration files `emailrelay.conf`  and `emailrelay.auth` (simply use the files attached in this repository but adapt them for your needs)
 3. run the following commands for downloading the image from DockerHub and running  the container: